Home Blog Do All Sunglasses Protect Your Eyes From UV Rays

 The term "UV protection" describes a pair of sunglasses' capacity to filter out dangerous UV radiation.
 There are two sorts of these rays:

-• UVA rays with greater wavelengths enter the skin and eyes deeply, raising your chance of getting certain eye disorders and causing premature skin aging.
+• UVA rays with greater wavelengths enter the skin and eyes deeply, raising your chance of getting certain eye disorders and causing premature skin ageing.

 • UVB rays, are mostly to blame for sunburns and temporary eye damage because of their shorter wavelength.